onmax/nimiq-ui/apps/preview/src/article.md

 Through trials and tribulations, Pixel discovered the unique simplicity and beauty of **Nimiq**.
 Nimiq's mission was clear and noble: to make cryptocurrency accessible to everyone, everywhere.

 - Accessibility: Nimiq thrives on being user-friendly and easy to integrate.
+  - Browser-based: No need for additional software installations.
+  - Mobile-friendly: Access your wallet on the go.
 - Decentralization: A core principle that ensures security and fairness.
+  1. Peer-to-peer network: Direct transactions without intermediaries.
+  2. Open-source: Transparent and community-driven development.
 - Easy Integration: Just run `npm install @nimiq/core` and start building.
+  - Comprehensive documentation: Guides for developers of all levels.
+  - Active community support: Get help from experienced Nimiq developers.

 Pixel was amazed at how Nimiq could be accessed directly from a web browser without the need for third-party plugins or installations.